 If you or someone you love has been seriously injured in a Chicago car accident or Chicago truck accident, the call Chicago personal injury attorney, Aaron Bryant, for a free legal consultation at 312-614-1076.

 I have written numerous times about different causes of car accidents , including: distracting (texting and cell phone use); drinking and driving; winter weather; and even eating and driving.
 Another concern that has drawn recent attention is drowsy drivers.
+Any victim of a car accident due to drowsy driving may seek legal assistance from a personal injury lawyer when filing a claim.
+A car accident lawyer should be able to take care of the legal documents while you focus on your treatment.

 The AAA Foundation for Traffic Safety released a new study showing that the tragedy of drowsy driving is more pervasive than shown in previous estimates.
 Their study shows that drowsy driving involves about one in six deadly vehicle crashes ; one in eight crashes resulting in occupant hospitalization, and one in fourteen crashes in which a vehicle was towed.